 Kiwi is a beautiful fruit that is oftentimes served around the holidays because of its festive green appearance.
-Its smaller in size than an orange, but packs an equal amount of vitamin C!
-But how can you get your little ones to try it?
+It is also consumed more during the winter months (flu season) since it is packed with nutrition.
+In fact, the kiwi (which is smaller than an orange) has an equal amount of vitamin C!
+So, how can you get your little ones to try and enjoy kiwi this winter?
 Here are a few tips on how to introduce kiwi to your toddler.

-Improve Exploration: Do you know that you can eat the skin of a kiwi?
+Kiwi Adventure: Do you know that you can eat the skin of a kiwi?
 The fuzzy peel can be scrubbed off and you can bite right into it!
-The skin can be a fun new texture to explore…with an added bonus of fiber!
-Make sure to wash the kiwi thoroughly to remove pesticides or chemicals that may cling to its wooly skin.
+Introducing the skin can be a fun new texture for adventurous kids to explore (with an added bonus of fiber too!).
+Tip: Make sure to wash the kiwi thoroughly to remove pesticides or chemicals that may cling to its wooly skin.

-Improve Presentation: Kiwi can be presented in so many ways!
-You can cut it into small cubes, scoop kiwi balls with a melon baller, mash it into a puree, or scrape out the inside and use the skin as a container filled with the fruit!
-At our shoot we cut the kiwi into cubes and mixed in watermelon, honeydew and pomegranate seeds.
+Kiwi Presentation: Kiwi can be presented in many ways.
+You can cut it into small cubes, scoop kiwi balls with a melon baller, mash it into a puree, or scrape out the inside and use the skin as a container to fill with a fruit salad.
+At our photo shoot, we cut the kiwi into cubes and mixed in watermelon, honeydew and pomegranate seeds.
 Yummy!

-Improve Taste: Kiwi has a sweet taste that is a blend of strawberry and banana.
-But, at times, kiwi can have a bitter or tangy taste that toddlers tend to avoid.
+Kiwi Taste: Kiwi has a sweet taste that is a blend between a strawberry and banana.
+But, depending on its ripening stage, kiwi can have a bitter or tangy taste that toddlers tend to avoid.
 Before introducing kiwi to your child, taste it first.
-If it has a slight tangy taste, drizzle a small amount of honey or syrup to encourage this bright green fruit to be a childhood favorite!
+Tip: If the kiwi has a slight tangy taste, you can still introduce it to your kiddo.
+Try drizzling a small amount of honey or syrup on the kiwi to counterbalance the tanginess.

-Improve Skill: Learning to eat finger foods can be a challenging skill for toddlers.
-It is even more challenging if the food is slippery (like kiwi!).
-Improve your child’s ability to grab finger foods by placing it in a bowl that suctions to the table.
-Your toddler will be more willing to explore new foods if they are more successful at grabbing them!
+Your toddler will be more willing to explore new foods if they are more successful at grabbing them.
 Allowing your child to self-feed with their fingers is a great way to develop a future feeding milestone of utensil use!

 We hope you use some of these tips to introduce kiwi to your toddler.
-If you have other ideas on how to present kiwi to your kids please share them!
-And let us know if you have ever eaten a kiwi with the skin on J #ezpzfun #kiwi #toddler #toddlerlife
+If you have other ideas on how to present kiwi to your kids, please share them.
+Have you ever eaten a kiwi with the skin on? #ezpzfun #kiwi #toddlerlife